 Western fast-food chains

 Similar to other countries, western fast-food chains are great drunk food options.
-You can get your fix at McDonald’s, Burger King, Wendy’s and more.
+When you get your munchies, you can get your fix at McDonald’s, Burger King, Wendy’s and more.
 Most of these places are open 24 hours a day and serve your typical burgers, fries and soft drinks.
 Fast food restaurants in Japan are very clean and most of them have WiFi and even sockets.
 If you need to sit around and drunkenly scroll through your phone, then head over to the closest fast-food restaurant.

 There are Chinese restaurants that are available throughout the day and night and for those of you that want something a little more oily and greasy, then this is the option for you.
 In most Chinese restaurants, you can get soup noodles, fried noodles, dumplings, dim sum and a lot more.
 Most of the Chinese restaurants tend to serve their food in big portions, so you need the meal to fill your stomach, then head on over to a Chinese restaurant for this delicious drunk food in Japan.